asmitsharp/qode/README.md

 # Twitter Stock Market Intelligence Scraper

-A production-ready Twitter scraping and analysis system for Indian stock market intelligence, designed to collect tweets from key financial hashtags and convert them into quantitative trading signals using advanced NLP techniques.
+A production-ready Twitter scraping and analysis system for Indian stock market intelligence, designed to collect tweets from key financial hashtags and convert them into quantitative trading signals.

 ## 🎯 Project Overview